Purépecha

-They are also known by the pejorative "Tarascan", an exonym, applied by outsiders and not one they use for themselves.
+They are also known by the derogatory term "Tarascan", an exonym, applied by outsiders and not one they use for themselves.

 The Purépecha occupied most of Michoacán but also some of the lower valleys of both Guanajuato and Jalisco.
 Celaya, Acambaro, Cerano, and Yurirapundaro.
 Now, the Purépecha live mostly in the highlands of central Michoacán, around Lakes Patzcuaro and Cuitzeo.